 The fact that he’s constantly exposed to great looking bodies adds to that pressure to keep fit.
 And, it’s hard not to feel a little inferior when all you see is taut, tanned bodies surrounding you.
 But, I know I’ll never look like that and that’s okay.
-It’s a balance for me and I don’t want to put in all that work.
+For me it’s a balance and I don’t want to put in all that work.

 3. They look pretty hot!

 Okay, as a result of that healthy triathlon lifestyle, they stay in great shape.
 But, there’s also that love of what they’re doing and an aura of confidence about them that adds to the package that makes them rather hot!